jcabelloc/jcabelloc.github.io/about.md

 title: About
 permalink: /about/
 ---
-Making the knowledge actionable.
+Making knowledge actionable.
 My interests are machine learning, deep learning and software development.